AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration_v3_v4.md

 SDK V4 was developed to streamline the existing APIs and create a scalable model to accommodate the expanding range of SDK Target Applications.
 Accordingly, APIs are categorized into distinct workflows, each corresponding to one of the SDK's supported target applications.
 This categorization further refines the APIs, making them more detailed and aligned with user intent.

-## Workflow API changes
+## Introducing workflows

 In V3, there were three main APIs: `createDesign`, `EditDesign`, and `openQuickActions`.
 These APIs differentiated user intent by analyzing parameters provided by partner teams, subsequently initiating the appropriate workflow.
 However, this approach increased the parameters for each API, as they were designed to cater to multiple user intents.

 We have addressed this issue in V4 by segmenting the APIs into ***workflows*** based on user intent and providing more descriptive API names.